Russia Tops 1,000 Daily Virus Deaths For First Time - UrduPoint

 Russia Tops 1,000 Daily Virus Deaths For First Time

-Russia on Saturday topped 1,000 deaths over 24 hours for the first time since the start of the coronavirus pandemic, with the country's jab drive at a standstill and few restrictions in place
+Russia on Saturday recorded 1,000 deaths over 24 hours for the first time since the start of the coronavirus pandemic, with the country's jab drive at a standstill and few restrictions in place

 An official government tally showed 1,002 deaths and 33,208 new infections, setting a high for both fatalities and cases for the third day in a row.

-The surging outbreak has come with just 31 percent of Russians fully inoculated as of Saturday, according to the Gogov website, which tallies Covid-19 data from the regions.
+The surge comes with just 32 percent of Russians fully inoculated, according to official statistics published for the first time Saturday.

 A lack of tough restrictions has allowed the virus to spread unchecked, though a number of regions have re-introduced QR codes for access to public places.

-The Kremlin has avoided re-introducing major restrictions despite calling the country's vaccination rate "unacceptably" low, saying this week authorities have to ensure "the economy continues working".
+The Kremlin has avoided re-introducing major measures despite calling the vaccination rate "unacceptably" low, and saying authorities have to ensure "the economy continues working".

-It also said that Russia's medical system is prepared to take in the rising number of patients, describing it as not "overwhelmed".
+It also said Russia's medical system was not "overwhelmed" and prepared to take in the rising number of patients.

 Authorities have blamed Russians for the growing outbreak.